-How this project makes a difference
+How this project makes a difference:

-Volunteering with GVI not only allows you to participate on programs assisting disadvantaged communities or endangered ecosystems but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
+Volunteering with GVI not only allows you to participate on programmes assisting disadvantaged communities or endangered ecosystems but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
 Many decide to travel after volunteering, solidifying the lifetime friendships established on program.

 Our long term field staff are a great source of advice and are here to help you make the most of your time abroad.
 Remember to ask about discounts on local activities and side trips through your association with GVI.
 Our Chiang Mai field teams have helped us put together the following information on trips and travel options in Thailand!

-Chiang Mai is quiet rural Thai village, giving you a unique chance to learn about traditional Karen culture.
+Huay Pakoot is quiet rural Thai village, giving you a unique chance to learn about traditional Karen culture.
 Learn to cook Thai and Karen dishes with community members, and learn about everyday life in this traditional setting.

 Included Side Trips

 The location of this project is remote.
 Leaving Chiang Mai city you embark on a 4-5 hour journey into the mountains.
 On the way, we pass through Doi Inthanon national park (Thailand’s highest peak) and usually stop for a short walk to one of the spectacular waterfalls.